coredao-org/CoreDAO-Docs/docs/Dev-Guide/core-faucet.md

 To help users get started and allow developers to quickly prototype their dApps, Core has released the public Core Testnet Faucet to distribute Core testnet tokens, **tCORE** or **tCORE2**.

-## Steps to Obtain tCORE from Core Testnet Faucet
+## Steps to Obtain tCORE/tCORE2 from Core Testnet Faucet

 1. Navigate to the faucet website.
     * **For Core Blockchain Testnet (1114) Faucet:** https://scan.test2.btcs.network/faucet